BA Childhood Practice

 Applications are not made through UCAS.

-Application forms are available from the College of Humanities & Social Science Admissions Office.
+Application forms are available from the College of Arts, Humanities & Social Science Admissions Office.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.